Geography

 During Key Stage 2, pupils investigate a variety of people, places and environments in the United Kingdom and abroad.
 In accordance with the National Curriculum, pupils will focus their study on the United Kingdom, Europe, North and South America.
 They find out how people affect the environment and its secondary impact.
 Pupils carry out geographical enquiry inside and outside the classroom.
 They are encouraged to ask geographical questions, and use geographical skills and resources, such as maps, atlases and aerial photographs.
 Children will develop geographical enquiry skills; collecting and recording information; developing suitable vocabulary; using fieldwork techniques and maps, plans and atlases.
 Pupils will use secondary sources of information with accuracy, including aerial photographs, satellite images, etc.

-They should have opportunities to engage in ‘real’ geographical activities, e.g. research of a local environmental problem, visiting relevant sites and carrying out fieldwork.
+This year children will carry out fieldwork on measuring soil moisture levels and link their data to what they know about agroforestry and how this type of farming was used in the country that they are studying in geography and history.
 We recognise the fact that we have learners of differing ability in all our classes, and so we provide suitable learning opportunities for all pupils by matching the challenge of the task to the ability of the child.
-We achieve this through a range of strategies which are differentiated by task, expected outcome and/or support from peers or adults.
+We achieve this through a range of strategies such as scaffolding tasks or setting a challenge.

 Enrichment